sukhleen-kaur-27/sukhleen-kaur-27/README.md

 ### Hi there 👋

- 🤖 Embracing the wild world of Python Development.
+ 🤖 Embracing the wild world of Python.

  💻 I'm currently on the look out for an engineering role, ideally working in Python.